A leading provider of eating disorder treatment in Oxford

 We ensure that all treatment is tailored according to your individual needs and requirements, so that you benefit from a personalised treatment package, during which you are empowered to achieve the most positive outcomes, and take steps towards recovery and wellbeing.

 Eating disorders are debilitating conditions and can have a hugely detrimental effect on all areas of your life, as well as causing a whole host of devastating long-term physical and psychological problems.
-However, it’s important to recognise that you don’t have to suffer on your own; expert treatment and therapy is available, and the quicker you seek help, the more likely you are to overcome your eating disorder and return to the healthy, fulfilling, and positive life that you deserve.
+However, it’s important to recognise that you don’t have to suffer on your own; expert treatment, support and therapy is available, and the quicker you seek help, the more likely you are to overcome your eating disorder and return to the healthy, fulfilling, and positive life that you deserve.

 What is an eating disorder?